Platform strategy

 Clear integration boundaries

-REST-APIs, background services and local functions are partitioned so that the platform question does not create business logic inconsistency.
+REST APIs, background services and local functions are partitioned so that the platform question does not create domain inconsistencies.

-Not every function must look identical on every platform.
+Not every function has to look identical on every platform.
 What matters is that the overall system fits real workflows.

-What really matters in Delphi multiplatform in practice
+What really matters for multiplatform with Delphi in practice

-Multiplatform projects rarely fail because a window cannot be opened on multiple systems.
-The real challenges lie deeper: file system, signing, printing, packaging, third-party libraries, database drivers, updaters, user permissions and differences in the everyday workflows of the target systems must be identified early.
+Multiplatform projects rarely fail because a window won’t open on multiple systems.
+The real challenges lie deeper: file system, signing, printing, packaging, external libraries, database drivers, updaters, user permissions and differences in the daily work of the target systems must be made visible early.

-Especially in enterprise applications, achieving a common UI level is not sufficient.
-More important is that business logic, data model and process rules remain consistent across Windows, macOS and Linux.
-A good multiplatform system does not present to the user as three technical variants, but as a unified business line with deliberately set platform boundaries.
+In enterprise applications, achieving a common UI state is not enough.
+More important is that domain logic, data model and process rules remain consistent across Windows, macOS and Linux.
+A good multiplatform system does not present itself to the user as three technical variants, but as a single domain-level experience with deliberately defined platform boundaries.

 Therefore we do not plan multiplatform as a cosmetic add-on.
-We examine which functions should remain local, which are better provided jointly via services or REST servers, and where platform-specific differences must be handled deliberately.
-This turns the shared codebase into an operational system instead of a demo with many special cases.
+We assess which functions should remain local, which are better provided jointly via services or REST servers, and where platform-specific differences must be handled deliberately.
+This way a shared codebase becomes an operational system instead of a demo with many special cases.

 Controlled decoupling of platform-near functions

-Printing, file system, local integrations and signing must be deliberately separated so that the domain logic itself does not become tied to individual target systems.
+Printing, file system, local integrations and signing must be explicitly separated so that the domain logic itself does not become tied to individual target systems.

-If desktop clients do not have to carry every business responsibility alone, multiplatform initiatives often become significantly more robust and simpler to operate.
+When desktop clients don’t have to carry all domain responsibilities alone, multiplatform projects often become significantly more robust and easier to operate.

 Define build and delivery paths early